OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 It is essential to store passwords in a way that prevents them from being obtained by an attacker even if the application or database is compromised.
 The majority of modern languages and frameworks provide built-in functionality to help store passwords safely.

+After an attacker retrieved stored password hashes, an attacker	is always able to brute	force hashes offline.
+As a defender, it is only possible to slow down offline attacks by selecting hash algorithms that are as resource intense as possible.

 This cheat sheet provides guidance on the various areas that need to be considered related to storing passwords.
 In short:

 - **Use [Argon2id](#argon2id) with a minimum configuration of 15 MiB of memory, an iteration count of 2, and 1 degree of parallelism.**